WallStFam/gas-optimization/Article.md

 As we mentioned earlier, the problem with ERC721A is that because of this minting optimization, users will incurr in more gas costs when they want to transfer tokens.

-The following is chart created by simulating 20 users minting and transferring a hundred times randomly:
+The following is chart created by simulating 20 users minting and transferring different amount of tokens a 100 times in random order:

 |     | ERC721   | ERC721A  |
 | --- | -------- | -------- |